benmvp/react-workshop/04-email-view/README.md

 }
 ```

-You should see the email view in the UI disappear.
+You should actually see the email view in the UI disappear.
 The next step is wire in the interactivity that will make it display when an email list item is clicked by updating `this.state.selectedEmailId` whenever an email item is selected.
 We can now change our console logging code in `_handleItemSelect` to update `this.state.selectedEmailId`:

 ```js
 export default class App extends PureComponent {